This program is available on campus and online.

 - The internship course is completed off campus.

-- All students are required to take the CTRP 3163.
+- All students are required to take the CTRP 3163 in the summer.

 - Be sure to check for prerequisite requirements.